matthieu0guim/Projet2_OC_guimard_matthieu/README.md

-# Titre de projet
+# Web-scraping with python.

 ## Description
 This programme has been redacted for web scraping purpose.
-It is focused for the website book.toscrape.com.
-It will load the html code of a given category.
+It is focused on the website book.toscrape.com.
+It will load the html code of the home page in order to identify all the categories.
-Then, the programme will open and parse the webpage corresponding to each book in the category.
+Then, the programme will open the first one and parse it.
+It will create a list containing the title of all the books of the category.
+It will then open each webpage corresponding to each book.
 Once done it will load the following informations:

 -product_page_url

 -universal_product_code